What is audit?

 How do you carry out your work?

 By means of fieldwork and detailed study.
-We liaise with audited bodies and other contacts for meetings, we review accounts and other documents.
-We produce reports and also verbally discuss our findings.
-We have around 250 staff based all over Scotland.
-We have offices in Edinburgh, Glasgow and Inverness.
+We liaise with audited bodies and other contacts for meetings, review accounts and other documents and discuss our findings with them.
+We have around 270 staff based all over Scotland.
+We have offices in Edinburgh, Glasgow, Aberdeen and Inverness.

 How do you choose what to investigate?

-During the course of our annual audits, our auditors consider anything which may be significant.
-As part of this process they routinely explore issues for further background information and clarification.
+During our annual audits, our auditors consider anything which may be significant, exploring any issues that need further scrutiny.
 The Auditor General or the Accounts Commission may then decide to investigate further.

-We cannot pass judgement on policy decisions, such as the level of funding going into hospitals and council services, but we can look at the processes for making decisions and how these are implemented.
+We cannot pass judgement on policy decisions, such as the level of funding for health or council services, but we can and do look at the processes for making decisions and how these are implemented.

 Our performance audit programme covers key areas of public interest and public policy.
-We develop our forward work programme after extensive consultation with stakeholders, audited bodies and the public in order to target areas where we can support improvement in public service.
+We develop our forward work programme after extensive consultation in order to target areas where we can support improvement in public services.

 Who can ask Audit Scotland to investigate something?